StackVista/stackstate-docs/stackpacks/integrations/agent.md

 - Telemetry for hosts, processes, and containers
 - Trace agent support

+When additional checks have been enabled on the Agent, data from other external systems will be integrated.
+Refer to the individual integration pages for details of the data retrieved from each system.

 ### Rest API endpoints

 ### Agent views in StackState

 ### Open source

 ## Troubleshooting